Raven-Labs/website/content/secure-phones.md

 ## Interested?

 Use the Purchase buttons in the table above to buy a secure phone from us.
-If you have any special requests, such as installing minimal sandboxed Google Play services, please [contact us](/contact).
+If you have any special requests, such as installing a minimal set of google apps which are completely sandboxed for security, please [contact us](/contact).
+For more information about GrapheneOS's google app sandboxing, see [grapheneos.org/usage](https://grapheneos.org/usage#sandboxed-google-play)

 Please note that we have no affilliation to Google or GrapheneOS.
 Please report issues with the OS in the GrapheneOS support group at [#grapheneos:grapheneos.org](https://matrix.to/#/#grapheneos:grapheneos.org) on Matrix.
+You can obtain an app to access the Matrix chat network from [element.io](https://element.io)